MeetMangrove/playbook/02-rules/02-decision_rules.html.md

 ### Decision Making

 Mangrove is based on freedom, transparency, and a strong sense of collectiveness.
-Therefore in most of the cases, you can make your own decisions, ensuring that :
+Therefore in most of the cases, you can make your own decisions, ensuring that:

 1. they follow Mangrove's purpose
 2. you consult the relevant advisors about them, and/or the members who will be impacted
-3. your promptly inform the members about your decisions \(via slack\)
+3. you promptly inform the members about your decisions \(via slack\)

 ### Tracks